indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 ensure that mysql_config is in the path.
 This is needed by ucspi-tcp to detect MySQL libraries.

+On Linux
 change first line in conf-home to /usr change first line in conf-shared to /usr/share/indimail

+On FreeBSD
+change first line in conf-home to /usr/local change first line in conf-shared to /usr/local/share/indimail

 % cd ucspi-tcp-x
 % make -s [DESTDIR=staging_directory]